Chandandas-123/smart_printer/README.md

 * PIL (Python Imaging Library)

 ## Setup Instructions
- Markup : 1.
-Clone this repository to your local machine:
-              git clone https://github.com/your-username/smart-printer-face-detection.git
+ 1. Clone this repository to your local machine: git clone https://github.com/your-username/smart-printer-face-detection.git cd smart-printer-face-detection
-              cd smart-printer-face-detection

         2. cd smart-printer-face-detection
             Install the required Python packages using pip: pip install opencv-python numpy pillow pywin32

         3. Place a footer.png image in the project directory.
 This image will be concatenated with the detected face image before printing.

 ## Usage
-Markup: 1.
-Run the Python script using:
+        1. Run the Python script using: python smart_printer_face_detection.py
-        python smart_printer_face_detection.py
        2. The webcam feed will open, and the script will detect faces in real-time.
 It will draw rectangles around the detected faces.

        3. Once a face is detected, the script will capture the image and concatenate it with the footer image.